mongodb/template-app-react-native-todo/README.md

 - **appId:** your Atlas App Services App ID.
 - **baseUrl:** the App Services backend URL.
 This should be https://realm.mongodb.com in most cases.

+### Using the Atlas App Services UI

+The easiest way to use this template app is to log on to [Atlas App Services](https://realm.mongodb.com/) and click the **Create App From Template** button.
+Choose
+**Real Time Sync**, and then follow the prompts.
+While the backend app is being created, you can download this React Native template app pre-configured for your new app.

 ### Cloning from GitHub